-I have a “low baseline” in OhmConnect terms, meaning my home doesn’t use much energy.
-Here’s how I still earn big rewards.
+My apartment is small, meaning my home doesn’t use much energy.
+Here’s how I still earn big rewards with OhmConnect.

 Written by Brian Kooiman, a Senior Markets Analyst with a background in energy policy, economics, and engineering, who lives in San Francisco with his wife, Elise.

 Plugs, plugs, and more plugs!
 Many people (my wife, for example) love to shop online for clothes and shoes.
 I like to shop online for more TP-Link smartplugs.

 Currently, our household has five smartplugs connected to a multitude of devices.
 The biggest money maker for us?
 The one on our refrigerator, which means we successfully save energy during every OhmHour and AutoOhm.